eficode-academy/kubernetes-katas/deployments-loadbalancing.md

 kubectl delete -f backend-svc.yaml
 ```

-> :bulb: If you ever want to delete all resources from a particular directory, you can use a shell wildcard: `kubectl delete *.yaml` which will point at **all** `.yaml` files in that directory!
+> :bulb: If you ever want to delete all resources from a particular directory.
+It can be either `kubectl delete -f <dir>/` or just `kubectl delete -f .` for current directory

 # Extra Exercise